 2. Kune Waterfalls – Always Refreshing

 Kune waterfalls are a visual treat and spending a quiet day by the falls is one of the most relaxing activities in Khandala.
-Perched at a height of 200 metres, it is the 14th largest waterfall of India.
+Perched at a height of 200 metres, it is the 14th largest waterfall in India.
 These waterfalls are divided into two segments and are surrounded by thick green forests.
 A few minutes away from the waterfalls is the Kune Church that travelers can visit on their way to the falls.

 Location: Khandala, Lonavala, Maharashtra 410301

 How To Reach: Being one of the most popular attractions in Khandala, the place is well-connected to the other parts of the region.